 Just Be With It

-Recently, I found myself in a pretty dark place.
+Once upon a time, I found myself in a pretty dark place.

 As I spiraled into my own darkness, I tried to get a handle on it.
 I used all my tools.
 Some worked for a few minutes, and some didn’t work at all.
 Then, brilliantly, one of my teachers said to me: “just be with it.”